Warren Buffett: Personal life

-Buffett is an avid bridge player, which he plays with fellow fan Gates—he is said to spend 12 hours a week playing the game.
+Buffett is an avid bridge player, which he plays with Gates and champion player Sharon Osberg; he is said to spend 12 hours a week playing the game.
 In 2006, he sponsored a bridge match for the Buffett Cup.
 Modeled on the Ryder Cup in golf—held immediately before it in the same city—the teams are chosen by invitation, with a female team and five male teams provided by each country.

 He is a dedicated, lifelong follower of Nebraska football, and attends as many games as his schedule permits.
 He supported the hire of Bo Pelini, following the 2007 season, stating, "It was getting kind of desperate around here".
 He watched the 2009 game against Oklahoma from the Nebraska sideline, after being named an honorary assistant coach.
 Buffett was elected to the American Philosophical Society in 2009.
 Buffett worked with Christopher Webber on an animated series called "Secret Millionaires Club" with chief Andy Heyward of DiC Entertainment.
 The series features Buffett and Munger and teaches children healthy financial habits.

 Buffett was raised as a Presbyterian, but has since described himself as agnostic.
 In December 2006, it was reported that Buffett did not carry a mobile phone, did not have a computer at his desk, and drove his own automobile, a Cadillac DTS.
 In contrast to that, at the 2018 Berkshire Hathaway's shareholder meeting, he stated he uses Google as his preferred search engine.
 In 2013 he had an old Nokia flip phone and had sent one email in his entire life.
 In February 2020, Buffett revealed in a CNBC interview that he had traded in his flip phone for an iPhone 11.
 Buffett reads five newspapers every day, beginning with the Omaha World Herald, which his company acquired in 2011.

 Buffett's speeches are known for mixing business discussions with humor.
 Each year, Buffett presides over Berkshire Hathaway's annual shareholder meeting in the Qwest Center in Omaha, Nebraska, an event drawing over 20,000 visitors from both the United States and abroad, giving it the nickname "Woodstock of Capitalism".
 Berkshire's annual reports and letters to shareholders, prepared by Buffett, frequently receive coverage by the financial media.
 Buffett's writings are known for containing quotations from sources as varied as the Bible and Mae West, as well as advice in a folksy, Midwestern style and numerous jokes.

 In April 2017, Buffett (an avid Coca-Cola drinker and shareholder in the company) agreed to have his likeness placed on Cherry Coke products in China.
 Buffett was not compensated for this advertisement.
 Buffett is very distantly related to the 44th president of the United States, Barack Obama.
+Buffett was a longtime friend of singer-songwriter Jimmy Buffett until Jimmy's death in September 2023, and they would often refer to one another as "Uncle Warren" and "Cousin Jimmy".
+The two took a DNA test which revealed no relation.